rbnhmll/vue-workshop/vueJS_workshop--notes.md

 >**Note** ☝
 >Notice that the `data` property on our component look a little different than before?
 Because components are reusable, we can no longer declare our state as an `Object`.
 >
 >If we did, every instance of that component would share the same data.
 Instead, we make `data` a `function`, which _returns_ an `Object`.
-This way, each component will have unique data!
+This way, each component will have unique `state`!

 Now, we can move the HTML `searchingMessage` in our `app` to the `data` in our component.